nikiibayat/LRFR/README.md

-# Low Resolution Face Recognition using SRGAN super resolution method based on the experiment setup introduced in "On Low-Resolution Face Recognition in the Wild: Comparisons and New Techniques" paper.
+# Low Resolution Face Recognition using SRGAN
+This repo uses a super resolution method (SRGAN) to identify very low resolution faces based on the experiment setup introduced in "On Low-Resolution Face Recognition in the Wild: Comparisons and New Techniques" paper.
 This project is supposed to replicate "On Low-Resolution Face Recognition in the Wild: Comparisons and New Techniques" paper.
 My implementation             |  Paper's implementation :-------------------------:|:-------------------------: